networknt/light-doc/content/concern/security.md

 # Enable JWT token cache to speed up verification.
 This will only verify expired time
 # and skip the signature verification as it takes more CPU power and long time.
 enableJwtCache: true

+# If you are using light-oauth2, then you don't need to have oauth subfolder for public
+# key certificate to verify JWT token, the key will be retrieved from key endpoint once
+# the first token is arrived.
+Default to false for dev environment without oauth2 server
+# or official environment that use other OAuth 2.0 providers.
+bootstrapFromKeyService: false

 ```

 ### Enable security